iikarii/Cortana/README.md

 # Cortana
-Easy to use features and additional functionality for LLM and TTS models.
+Easy to use features and additional functionality for OLLAMA and Coqui-AI-TTS.